Open Field 2017-18: Will Peck and Smári Róbertsson

 Will Peck and Smári Róbertsson

-Introductory talk: Thursday 5 October, time and location tba.
+Introductory talk: Thursday 5 October, Calcutta Small Annex, third floor

-Closing event: Thursday 9 November, time and location tba.
+Closing event: Thursday 9 November, 5pm, Calcutta Small Annex, third floor

 Last time we spoke we discussed that as both our works are heavily co-authored by their materials and their processes (each of us often working with everyday apparatus and their own semi-autonomous generative processes) that during the residency we will be extending the idea of interference to not only our practice but to the whole context of the residency.
 A common problem in art production is the expectation or prediction of an outcome.
 Where the act of walking towards a destination becomes predictable and highly dependent on our skill for orientation and knowing where to go.

-Will Peck (b.1991) is a recent graduate from the MA Fine Arts program at the Sandberg Institute in Amsterdam and is an alumni from BA Fine Arts course at The Cass (2014).
+Will Peck (born 1991) is a recent graduate from the MA Fine Arts program at the Sandberg Institute in Amsterdam and is an alumni from the Fine Art BA course at The Cass (2014).
 He lives and works in London.

-Smári Róbertsson (b.
-Vestmannaeyjabær, Iceland.
-1992) graduated with a BFA from Gerrit Rietveld Academie (2015) and has an MA from the Sandberg Institute (2017) in Amsterdam.
+Smári Róbertsson (born Vestmannaeyjabær, Iceland, 1992) graduated with a BFA from Gerrit Rietveld Academie (2015) and has an MA from the Sandberg Institute (2017) in Amsterdam.
 He lives and works in Amsterdam.

 Please contact Ben Cain (firstname.lastname@example.org) for further details.